mkitzmann/leiska-de/collections/_projects/tree-by-the-wayside.md

 ---
 layout: project
-title: TREE By the Wayside
+title: TREE by the wayside
 ---